chickbuff/ComputerVision/README.md

 **MILESTONE 4**

 The camera (webcam display) is used to play the game.
+The script is located in camera_rps.py

 The manual input is replaced by the user choice shown to the camera.